siangting/rv32emu/README.md

 $ build/rv32emu -k <kernel_img_path> -i <rootfs_img_path> -b <dtb_path>
 ```

-#### Build Linux kernel image and rootfs image
+#### Build Linux image
 An automated build script is provided to compile the RISC-V cross-compiler, Busybox, and Linux kernel from source.
 Please note that it only supports the Linux host environment.
+It can be found at tools/build-linux-image.sh.
 ```
-$ make build-img
+$ make build-linux-img
 ```

 ### Verify with prebuilt RISC-V ELF files